20 Soul Food Recipes to Celebrate Black History Month

 4. Sweet Potato Pie

-A Southern dessert made with sweet potatoes, brown sugar, cinnamon, and nutmeg, baked in a delicious crust.
-Some compared sweet potato pie to pumpkin pie, but sweet pie is often preferred in the Black American family.
-When it come to the holidays or any given Sunday, no soul food dessert table is complete without Sweet potato pie.
+Sweet Potato Pie, is a soul food classic dessert made with sweet potatoes, brown sugar, cinnamon, and nutmeg, then baked in a buttery crust.
+Some compare it to pumpkin pie, but sweet potato pie is often preferred in the Black American community.
+When it comes to the holidays or any given Sunday, no soul food dessert table is complete without a Sweet potato pie.

 5. Fried Chicken

 Crispy Fried Chicken is a great addition to any soul food plate.
-This versatile dishI flavor is dependent on the blend of spices and seasoning you choose to use.
-Don’t be afraid to experiment with different seasoning to suit your preference.
+This delightfully crispy soul food staple has a flavor dependent on the blend of spices and seasoning you choose to use.
+Don’t be afraid to experiment and see what you come up with!

 6. Tea Cakes

-Tea cakes have been a stable recipe for many generations.
-When I think of tea cakes, they reminds me of the resilience and creativity that exist in the Black community.
+Tea cakes have been enjoyed for many generations.
+When I think of tea cakes, I am reminded of the resilience and creativity that exists in the Black community.
 Originating during the time when slaves had to make do with what was given to them, these simple yet delicious cookies became a source of comfort and tradition.

 7. Mac and Cheese

-Baked Mac and cheese is one of my favorite all time dishes.
+Baked Mac and cheese is one of my all-time favorite dishes.
 My recipe is full of creamy cheese and baked to perfection.
 You will love this recipe made with 6 different cheeses that perfectly compliment each other.
-It will become a family favorite.
+It is sure to make you the star of your next potluck!

 8. Candied Yams

-Southern Candied Yams are a perfect side dish.
-It adds a sweet element to your soul food plate.
-It’s made with sugar, cinnamon, nutmeg and other complimentary spices that great for a holiday or any day of the week.
+Southern Candied Yams have become a quintessential soul food side dish.
+They add a sweet element to every soul food plate.
+Made with sugar, cinnamon, nutmeg and other complimentary spices they are great for every meal.

 9. Peach Cobbler

-My homemade peach cobbler recipe is my dessert of choice during the holidays.
-It is usually the first to go on the dessert table.
-Nothing taste better that peach cobbler with a side of vanilla ice cream.
+My homemade peach cobbler recipe is my dessert of choice.
+It’s usually the first to disappear from the dessert table.
+Nothing tastes better than warm peach cobbler with a side of vanilla ice cream.
 Oh so good!

 10. Gumbo

-Gumbo is a tradition in many homes doing the holidays.
+Gumbo is a tradition in many homes.
 There are so many variations to gumbo and they are all equally as delicious.
-Whether you try seafood gumbo or chicken and sausage gumbo you will love this taste of Louisiana cuisine.
+Whether you try my seafood gumbo or my chicken and sausage gumbo you will love this taste of soulful Louisiana cuisine.

 11. Cornbread

 This cornbread recipe is easy to follow and makes the best cornbread you will ever have.
-This cornbread is cooked in a cast iron skillet baked in the oven to perfection.
+It is prepared in a cast iron skillet then baked in the oven to perfection.

 12. Shrimp and Grits

-Who doesn’t love Shrimp and Grits .
-They are a cajun treat that can be served for breakfast, lunch or dinner.
-The combination of the tender shrimp in a spicy cajun sauce and cheesy grits is always a crowd pleaser.
+Who doesn’t love Shrimp and Grits.
+They are a Cajun treat that can be served for breakfast, lunch or dinner.
+The combination of the tender shrimp in a spicy Cajun sauce, served over cheesy grits, is always a crowd pleaser.

 13. Classic Banana Pudding